Reproduction in Animals Questions and Answers Class 8

 Q.9 Differentiate between internal fertilisation and external fertilisation.

-Solution:- Difference between internal and external fertilization are as follows:-
+Solution:- Differences between internal and external fertilization are as follows:-

 |Characters||Internal fertilization||External fertilization|